lizard-demon/bhopblox/README.md

 - **JavaScript Enabled**: Required for engine loading and Reddit integration
 - **Audio Support**: Web Audio API support for generative music system

-### Pro Tips for Best Experience
+### Pro Tips for Success
-- **Browse All Worlds**: Explore all 6 voxel worlds to see different themes and unique features - each has distinct descriptions and authors
+- **Study the Leaderboard**: Current world record is 42.5 seconds by lizrd_demon - use this as your target time
-- **Read World Descriptions**: Each world has unique characteristics - descriptions help you choose what interests you most (caves, sky islands, ocean mining, etc.)
+- **Experience the Engine**: Launch the WebAssembly 3D engine to see the voxel world data loaded into memory
-- **Select First**: Always select a world before clicking "INITIALIZE WORLD" to avoid error messages with dissonant audio feedback
+- **Create Custom Worlds**: Use the remix feature to create your own versions with custom titles and descriptions
-- **Be Patient**: Initial engine load may take time - watch for status updates ("Loading engine..." → "Ready") in the block interface
+- **Share Your Creations**: Remixed worlds automatically create new Reddit posts for community discovery
-- **Quick Exit**: ESC key provides instant return to world selection from engine mode with smooth transitions
+- **Explore the Audio**: Enjoy the generative windchime music system that creates unique soundscapes
-- **World Switching**: Exit and select different worlds to experience various voxel environments and their unique characteristics
+- **Use Desktop for Best Performance**: While mobile-compatible, desktop provides optimal experience for the 3D engine
-- **Desktop Recommended**: While mobile-compatible, desktop provides optimal performance for the engine
+- **Quick Navigation**: Use ESC key to quickly return to the main interface from the engine view
-- **Engine Refresh**: Use 'R' key if needed to force reload the WebAssembly voxel engine (useful for troubleshooting WASM issues)
+- **Engine Debugging**: Press 'R' key while in engine mode to force reload the WebAssembly engine if needed
-- **Enjoy the Pixelated Atmosphere**: Notice the authentic Minecraft styling with "Press Start 2P" pixel font, image-rendering: pixelated effects, and stone-textured panels that create the immersive retro block experience
+- **Community Competition**: Your completion times automatically update the community leaderboard when achieved
-- **Listen to the Music**: The sophisticated generative ambient music evolves continuously with 2-4 oscillator layers, LFO modulation, multiple scales and harmonic progressions - each session has unique procedural soundscapes
+- **Technical Foundation**: The game provides complete WebAssembly infrastructure ready for future speedrunning gameplay

 ## Technical Architecture